 - In Final Fantasy III, leaving the Floating Continent for the first time.
 In the original NES version, there are very few hints that the (massive) world map is only a floating part of a bigger earth.
 Leaving it, and realizing the entire earth below is drowned underneath a vast ocean, is one of the most beautiful moments without dialogue in Final Fantasy history.

 - The end of Final Fantasy VI is this to a T - with Kefka defeated and the world restored, the heroes fly around the world in their airship, joking around with each other as scenes play of the towns and villages of the world rebuilding and the citizens living their lives again.
 It ends with Terra climbing to the front of the airship and taking off her headband just to let her hair fly in the wind.

 - Used as an in-game trope in Final Fantasy VII, when the characters are awed during Bugenhagen's lecture at the Observatory.
 The player will also have this reaction when first entering the World Map field, since the story has been confined to one big city for so long, then the whole world is revealed, showing that this is just the beginning.

 - Barret also reflects on this when looking at Gaia's Cliffs.

 - All but two of the characters in Final Fantasy XIII spend most of the game believing the lower world of Pulse is literally Hell.
 Then they actually go there, and well, Pulse makes Pandora look like Detroit.

-- Another Square property, Chrono Trigger ends with a Mode 7 flight over the Zenan Continent, gradually zooming out to reveal the planet in space.
+- Another Square property, Chrono Trigger ends with a Mode 7 flight over the Zenan Continent.
+Then it travels through time to show you that every time period you touched is doing better.
+Eventually it returns to the present and gradually zooms out to reveal the planet in space.